mwerneke/corp-collab-solo/MAINREADME.md

 See Dependecy list following Overview and Page Descriptions

+- Overview

 This program is designed for a user to register and make video tutorial requests similar to traditional help tickets.
-Other collaborators are able to fulfill these requests and publish to the corporate library.
+Other collaborators in the network are able to fulfill these requests and publish to the corporate library.

-- Authentication: The plugin used is Passport
+- Authentication: The plugin used is: Passport

 - Home Page

     Allows user to click on "Make a Video Request Button" where they are re-directed to Add Requests page.
+This is the initialization process of creating a request

 - Add Requests

-    There are 3 input fields set-up to gather data pertaining to the Users request There's an option to Create Ticket which will indeed push the ticket to DB and Open Requests Page The Return to Home button re-directs to the Home Page
+    There are 3 input fields set-up to gather data pertaining to the Users request There's an option to Create Ticket which will indeed push the ticket to DB and then redirect to Open Requests Page The Return to Home button re-directs to the Home Page

 - Open Request

     This page consists of table data gathered from the DB and it is rendered here.
-    There's an option that allows User to Select and Create a Video recording of the request -Upon choosing Select user is directed to the Video recording component
+    There's an option that allows a User to 'Select' and Create a Video recording of the request -Upon choosing 'Select' the user is directed to the Video recording component

-- Video Recording component is not accessible unless a request has selected/chosen for fulfillment
+- Video Recording component is not accessible unless a request has been selected/chosen for fulfillment

-    This component consists of a Start Recording Button, when selected a User will choose which Screen or Window they would like to record
+    This component consists of a Start Recording Button, when selected a User will choose which Screen or Window they would like to record.
-    They have an option to Pause recording and stop recording Once stopped you may choose one of the following (Reset Recording, Download, and Upload)
+    You have an option to Pause recording and Stop recording Once stopped you may choose one of the following (Reset Recording, Download, and Upload)
         - Reset Recording: Resets the Record
         - Download: Will download the file in the browser
-        - Upload: Submits and publishes the video to the library, this also triggers the open request as fulfilled and will remove it from open requests.
+        - Upload: Submits and publishes the video to the library, this also triggers the Open Request page to refresh the list, deeming the question as fulfilled

-    User will be redirected to the library that will include all fulfilled videos
+    Once Upload has been selected, the User will be redirected to the library that will include all fulfilled videos

 - Library